-The incident report should be completed as so should include as detailed a description of the - nt occurs and
+The incident report should be completed as soon as possible after the incident occurs and should include as detailed a description of the situation as possible.

 Name(s) of child(ren)/youth:

 Phone: ()

 Address:

 Nature of injury/incident:

-Incident date: Incident time:
+Incident Date: Incident Time:

-Incident location: Event title:
+Incident Location: Event Title:

 Names of all leaders present:

 What happened?
 Give a brief description:

 Why did it happen?

 What action was taken?

-Contacted parents/Guardian: Yes No Parent or Guardian's response:
+Contacted parents/Guardian: Yes No

+Parent or Guardian's response:

+Leader's name:

-Leader's name: Signature: Witness' name Signature:
+Witness' name Signature: